 During the most recent two-year period, the rate of traffic fatalities and serious injuries for drivers and pedestrians 65 years of age and older increased; therefore, the special rule applies to lowa.
 During the SHSP analysis period, the percentage of older pedestrian fatalities and serious injuries is similar to the percentage of fatalities and serious injuries that involved an older driver (ranging between 20 and 30 percent).
-Because pedestrian fatalities and serious injuries in lowa during the analysis period, and older drivers account for 18 percent, funding is best focused on older drivers rather than older pedestrians.
+Because pedestrian fatalities and serious injuries account for six percent of all fatalities and serious injuries in lowa during the analysis period, and older drivers account for 18 percent, funding is best focused on older drivers rather than older pedestrians.
 Regardless, public information campaigns aimed at older pedestrians, as well as drivers of all ages, focusing on pedestrian safety would be beneficial.